-My name is Haley Schultz and I am starting my sophomore year at Longwood University this coming fall.
+My name is Haley Schultz and I am student at Longwood University.
 I am part of the Cormier Honors College as a double major in Psychology and Sociology.
 I plan to add a minor in criminal justice in hopes of working with victims through a job in law enforcement.

 I have grown up in a household with two law enforcement officers and have always wanted to go into that field of work.
 While growing up I learned many different aspects of what a career in law enforcement entails.
 I found that as I became older different aspects of the field were very interesting to me.
 Whenever I think about my future career I alway picture it having to do with helping victims in any way possible.
 This drive made me choose to major in Psychology and Sociology.
 This was I could potentially be able to counsel victims after a crime has been committed and help them seek justice.

 One aspect of myself that I take the most pride in is that I care for everyone and everything.
 I have always wondered what my talent was since I was little.
 As I was growing up I always thought my talents were things like basketball or doing well in school.
 Although I do work hard and try to excel in things like sports and my education, I will not be in a sport or in school the rest of my life.
 I struggled with this for a long time because I never thought I had a true talent like my peers.
 It was not until my freshman year of college I learned that I had way more talents than I knew.
 A counselor at Longwood actually sat down with me and helped me make a list of talents.
 This list was made of character traits that I never acknowledged as talents.
 These character traits were things such as caring, empathetic, dedicated and persistent.
 That day I realized that I wanted to go into a job where I can put my talents to the most use.